covcom/388COM/README.md

 # About this Github repository

-This Github repository is setup to host lab materials and code examples we use throughout module 387COM.
+This Github repository is set up to host lab materials and code examples we use throughout module 387COM.
 You can simply read and explore.
 If you would like a personal copy of it, you'll need to fork it as writing to it is not allowed.
 In the repository for module 305CDE, there is a [README](https://github.com/covcom/305CDE/blob/master/README.md) file written by Mark Tyers that explains how to fork repositories and keep them up to date.